Luis Robert Player Props: White Sox vs. Rays

 Luis Robert At The Plate

-- Robert has six doubles, five home runs and two walks while batting .233.
+- Robert is hitting .218 with six doubles, five home runs and three walks.

-- Robert has reached base via a hit in 12 games this season (of 20 played), and had multiple hits in six of those games.
+- Robert has picked up a hit in 58.3% of his 24 games this season, with at least two hits in 25.0% of them.

-- Robert has an RBI in seven of 20 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- Robert has picked up an RBI in 29.2% of his games this year, with two or more RBI in 12.5% of his games.
+He has also produced three or more runs in one contest.

-- In 50.0% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (15.0%).
+- He has scored in 11 games this year (45.8%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.